wp-plugins/email-address-encoder/readme.txt

 == Frequently Asked Questions ==

-= What does this plugin exactly do? =
+= What does this plugin do? =

-Registers filters, for additional hooks, read below. checks for @sign... can be disabled...
+This plugin hooks into the WordPress filters like `the_content` and others.
+Additional filters can be added.
+On each filter a quick (disableable) search for any @-sign is performed.
+If an @-sign is found, a (overridable) regular expression looks for any plain text email addresses.
-Why not antispambot?
+Found email addresses are by default replaced with the return value of `eae_encode_str()` (changeable).
+This function is slightly faster than `antispambot()` and uses additional hexadecimal entities.

 = How can I use the `antispambot()` function instead? =